mikeplem/adminchrome/README.md

 ### Listen Section

 This section is used to configure the port you want the web interface for this tool to listen.
 It is also where you configure SSL support.
+When a user logs in a session cookie is created and it will expire after cookietimeout seconds.

 ```shell
 [listen]